KendiLorna/Pharmaceutical-Sales-Analysis-/README.md

 ### Data Modelling

-I created a Date table to filter the data dynamically.
+I created a Date table to filter the data dynamically and connected it to the pharma_sales dataset.

 I calculated the following measures: